Fired for Performance? Appeal to the MSPB (Updated 2023).

 This article focuses on performance-based removals appealable to the Merit Systems Protection Board (#MSPB) in the federal civil service under Chapter 43 of Title 5 of the United States Code, and Part 432 of Title 5 of the Code of Federal Regulations.
 These laws require certain federal agencies to provide certain employees a meaningful opportunity to improve performance, along with other protections, before removing them.

-The Deck is Stacked Against Employees Under Chapter 43
+The Deck Used to be Stacked Against Employees for Performance-Based Removals.

 In its publication titled Addressing Poor Performers and the Law, the MSPB explains that the intention of Chapter 43 was to make it easier for employers to terminate poorly performing employees by lowering the burden of proof when the case is appealed to the MSPB.
 The MSPB also advises employers on how to address unacceptable performance.